pfeeyatko/midi-synth/README.md

 Selectable waveforms include Sine, Square, Sawtooth and Triangle.

 #### Filter
 Selectable filters include Lowpass, Highpass and Bandpass.
-Frequency can be sweeped from 0 to 700Hz.
+Frequency can be adjusted from 0 to 700Hz.

 #### FX
 A delay can be added to the sound by adjusting the range sliders for Delay (the dry/wet mix), Feedback and Time (1-1000ms).